netplus-labs/Kali-SSH-Login-Demo/README.md

-# Kali-SSH-Login-Demo
+## 🚀 Kali SSH Login Demo
-This lab demonstrates how to establish secure remote access to a Kali Linux machine from a Windows 10 client using SSH (Secure Shell).
-It’s part of my broader networking and cybersecurity learning series aimed at understanding secure communication protocols and remote administration.
+This project demonstrates how to access a remote Linux server (Kali) from a Windows client using SSH via PuTTY.
+It's part of a larger networking security lab series focused on protocol behaviors and secure communication.

 ## 🛠️ What I Did